-Standard (IFRS) has become immensely popular in academia, and the practice as a business organization is facing tight competitions.
-IFRS refers to an extensive, substantial-quality set of accounting standard and explanations used in the production of financial statements (Gornik-Tomaszewski and Showerman 2010).
+Standard (IFRS) has become immensely popular in academia, and the practice as a business organization is facing tight competition 27 IFRS refers to an extensive, substantial-quality set of accounting standard and explanations used in the production of financial statements (Gornik-Tomaszewski and Showerman 2010).
 IFRS has been adopted or adapted by companies from countries all over the world.
-Gornik-Tomaszewski Showerman (2010) reported that there all over 100 countries around the globe that adopting or adapting the IFRS.
-Many scholars have documented the importance IFRS-adoption accounting based standard.
-Daske et al. (2008) add that adoption of IFRS could decrease the information asymmetry and increase the liquidity of the capital market.
+Gornik-Tomaszewski and Showerman (2010) reported that there all over 100 countries around the globe that adopting or adapting the IFRS.
+Many scholars have documented the importance IFRS 67 option based accounting of standard.
+Daske et al. (2008) add that 640ption of IFRS could decrease the information asymmetry and increase the liquidity of the capital market.
 Also, agency cost and agency conflict would lower and improve accounting quality.